fattureincloud/fattureincloud-js-sdk/docs/CashbookApi.md

 let apiInstance = new fattureInCloudSdk.CashbookApi();
 let companyId = 12345; // Number | The ID of the company.
-let documentId = 56; // Number | The ID of the document.
+let documentId = "documentId_example"; // String | The ID of the document.
 apiInstance.deleteCashbookEntry(companyId, documentId).then(() => {
   console.log('API called successfully.');
 }, (error) => {